MaskSR/MaskSR2/index.md

-# Fullband General Auido Synthesis With Score-Based Diffusion
+# Fullband General Audio Synthesis With Score-Based Diffusion

-This is the demonstration page of the paper "Fullband General Auido Synthesis With Score-Based Diffusion" with some selected samples generated with the proposed method.
+This is the demonstration page of the paper "Fullband General Audio Synthesis With Score-Based Diffusion" with some selected samples generated with the proposed method.

 ## Info